Westchester Community College Foundation Scholarship Center

 The Westchester Community College Foundation Scholarship Center is located in room 242 of the library.

 Monday to Thursday, 8:30 am to 5:00 pm

 Contact the office by phone at 914-606-6442.
 Students may also email questions to firstname.lastname@example.org.

 For information on establishing a scholarship fund, please visit giving to the college/Scholarships.

 The PRIORITY DEADLINE for ALL scholarship applications (for new, continuing, graduating/transferring students, etc.) is:

 - September 25 for Spring applications.

-Students who apply: a) after March 1st, but before April 1st (Fall); or b) after September 25th, but before October 15th (Spring), will be considered for scholarships if and only if funds are available.
-We encourage all students to apply by the priority deadlines!
+Current Westchester Community College students who apply: a) after March 1, but before April 1 (Fall); or b) after September 25, but before October 15 (Spring), will be considered for scholarships as funds are available.
+We will accept applications up until the final deadlines, but we encourage all students to apply by the priority deadline!

 - How do you define new/incoming, graduating, and continuing students?